 How to treat panic attacks

 No treatment is needed if you just have an occasional panic attack.
 It may help if you understand what panic attacks are and why/how they happen.
 This may reassure you that any physical symptoms you have during a panic attack are not due to a physical disease.
 It may help to know how to deal with a panic attack.

 Treatment can help if you have repeated attacks (panic disorder).
 The main aim of treatment is to reduce the number and severity of panic attacks.

 Self-help, like books based on CBT principles (see below) or support groups, and the measures described above to help panic attacks, have been shown to be effective in treating panic disorder.

 CBT is a type of specialist talking treatment.
 Studies show that it works well for over half of people with panic disorder (and agoraphobia) and is recommended for people with moderate to severe panic disorder.

 Medicines for panic disorder

 Antidepressants work well to prevent panic attacks in more than half of cases, even if you are not depressed.
 Symptoms of panic are thought to be associated with the production of brain chemicals (neurotransmitters) such as serotonin, and antidepressants are believed to interfere with the way these chemicals work.
-Escitalopram and sertraline are commonly used for panic disorder.
-They belong to the group of antidepressants known as selective serotonin reuptake inhibitors (SSRIs).
+The group of antidepressants known as selective serotonin reuptake inhibitors (SSRIs) are a first-line choice.
 If SSRIs do not work, other types of antidepressants such as imipramine or clomipramine are sometimes used.

 A combination of CBT and antidepressants may work better than either treatment alone.